mfehlman1/assignment1/README.md

 - the footer should contain an a link that, on click, will open the user's default email app with To: file equal to your email address.
 The text of the link should be your name.
 (1 point)

 Within these requirements you can be creative.
-Commit your code and push it to your class-assigned github repo.

 ## Grading